 Getting Around Walt Disney World if Flying in

 If you are flying into Orlando’s airport, Disney offers transportation via the Magical Express.
 This is a large charter bus that will take you directly to your resort.
 When booking your Walt Disney World vacation, you’ll want to link up your flight arrival and departure times to the Magical Express, so that you have a bus available to take you to your Resort.
 Once you arrive at the airport, you will follow the signs to all the rental car, shuttles, and Magical Express transportation areas.
 There will be signs posted all over showing you where the Magical Express is located.
 You will check in to the kiosk desk at the front of this are and they will direct you to which line to get into.
 This is because during the peak arrival times during the day (basically anything up until late at night) they shuttle people who are staying at resorts next to each other, on the same bus.
 This allows for efficient transportation to resorts.
-Some resorts that are much larger than others and are always busy, like the All-Star resorts, might have a longer line to wait in, rather than a luxury resort with fewer guests, that take the Magical Express, like the Yacht Club or Contemporary.
+Some resorts that are much larger than others and are always busy, like the All-Star resorts, might have a longer line to wait in, rather than a luxury resort with fewer guests, that take the Magical Express, as the Yacht Club or Contemporary.

 What do we think about the Magical Express?

 We’ve taken this route two different times.
 Our first experience was when we stayed at Port Orleans French Quarter, which had limited guests compared to some of the other resorts.
 We waited maybe 20 minutes in our line and were quickly boarded on our bus and off to our Resort.
 The second time we went, we were staying at Pop Century and it was much busier.
-We probably waited closer to 45 minutes because there were so many people staying here and Art of Animation that was right next to us.
-Either way, we enjoyed our trip as the Magical Bus was fully air conditioned and had comfortable seats.
+We probably waited closer to 45 minutes because there were so many people staying there and the Art of Animation was right next to us.
+Either way, we enjoyed our trip as the Magical Bus was fully air-conditioned and had comfortable seats.
 They even play a movie introducing you to Walt Disney World while you are on board.
-Little ones will need to sit in a parent’s lap, if they aren’t old enough for their own seat.
+Little ones will need to sit in a parent’s lap if they aren’t old enough for their own seat.
 Booster seats and car seats will be stowed underneath the bus with the luggage, so plan on this when ready to board.

 Benefits of the Magical Express

-The great thing about the drop off for Magical Express is that our luggage is taken off the bus and given to the luggage area employees upon arrival.
-They tag them at drop off and will get them to your room (whether it is ready now or not) so you do not have to worry about walking around the resorts with tons of suitcases.
+The great thing about the drop-off for Magical Express is that our luggage is taken off the bus and given to the luggage area employees upon arrival.
+They tag them at drop-off and will get them to your room (whether it is ready now or not) so you do not have to worry about walking around the resorts with tons of suitcases.
 They all have an area where they will stow luggage and strollers/scooters until you are ready to check into your room.
 If you are having a stroller or scooter dropped off by a third-party Stroller Rental company, this is also where you will pick up and drop off these items.

 What if you don’t want to wait for the Magical Express?

 If you didn’t want to take the Magical Express and mess with the lines, you are also welcome to rent your own rides, such as an Uber, or Minnie Van.
-Disney introduced their Minnie Van Service within this past year, and they’ve become a huge hit.
+Disney introduced their Minnie Van Service this past year, and they’ve become a huge hit.
 Not only are they driven by knowledgeable Disney employees, they are also very clean and come equipped with child car seats if needed.
 The cost per trip from any destination to another is around $35.00 per trip when traveling around Wald Disney World.
 The Minnie Van service is technically provided by Lyft, so feel free to utilize this app to order one.
 While the Minnie vans are available for transportation to and from MCO (Orlando airport), you must call (407) WDW-PLAY to reserve, and the cost will be much higher at $150 each way (gratuity not included).

 Driving your own car to Disney World

-The other few times we’ve gone to Walt Disney World we have driven our own car, and just drove right into the resort area, regardless of what time of day it was, found a place to park and checked in.
+The other few times we’ve gone to Walt Disney World we have driven our own car, and just drove right into the resort area, regardless of what time of day it was, found a place to park, and checked in.
 You are still able to take advantage of the luggage claim area outside of the resorts if your room is not ready.
-We especially enjoyed this service during our time at Pop Century one time, since we arrived around 10:00am in the morning and our room wouldn’t be ready for several hours.
+We especially enjoyed this service during our time at Pop Century one time, since we arrived around 10:00 am in the morning and our room wouldn’t be ready for several hours.
 We were able to drop off all our luggage and hang out by the pool and restaurant while we waited.
-Please note that Disney now charges a parking fee if you will be taking your own car on property, so you will want to check with your resort as the price is different depending on which level of resort you will be staying in (this is a per-night fee).
+Please note that Disney now charges a parking fee if you will be taking your own car on the property, so you will want to check with your resort as the price is different depending on which level of the resort you will be staying in (this is a per-night fee).

-Once you are checked in and Ready to head to the Parks, how can you travel?
+Once you are checked in and ready to head to the Parks, how can you travel?